momentum-morehouse/immersive-curriculum/docs/phase1/javascript-basics/README.md

 - Discussion: (5 minutes) talk with class about what programming languages they've heard of/used.
 Use this information for comparison when teaching JavaScript.
 - Say/do: (120 minutes) Go through slides.
 Spend time answering questions and filling out the idea of what a programming language is.
 Between slides, break and demonstrate code in the JavaScript console in your browser.
+- Demo: (20 minutes, may do during next day's homework review) Demonstrate how to write a function to find the nth [Fibonacci number](https://en.wikipedia.org/wiki/Fibonacci_number).